wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 ### Batch schedulers

-Large parallel platforms cost a lot of money, not only for initial hardware purchases and ongoing maintenance, but also in terms of electrical power cost.
-Therefore, in most organizations, these platforms are *shared* among users.
-There are several ways in which this sharing can be done depending on the context.
+Large parallel platforms are expensive, not only for initial hardware purchases and ongoing maintenance, but also in terms of electrical power consumption.
+This is why in most organizations these platforms are *shared* among users.
+This sharing can be done in different ways depending on the context.
 For instance, cloud providers allow transparent sharing by giving user virtual machine instances that transparently run on the physical machines.
 In the field of High Performance Computing, a traditional way to allow this sharing is with a **batch scheduler**.

-Consider a cluster of homogeneous multi-core compute nodes.
-A batch scheduler is a software service that allows users to submit **jobs** to the cluster, which is typically the only way for users to access the cluster's compute nodes.
-Each job specifies a desired *number of compute nodes* and a desired *duration*.
+Consider a cluster of homogeneous multi-core nodes (or just "nodes").
+A batch scheduler is a software service that allows users to submit **jobs** to the cluster.
+Submitting jobs is typically the only way for users to access the cluster's nodes.
+Each job specifies a desired *number of nodes*, a desired *duration*, and a program to run on these nodes.
 For instance, a job can say: "I need 4 nodes for 2 hours".
-These jobs are placed in a **queue**, where they wait until the nodes they need are available.
-A decent real-world analogy is exactly like parties of diners waiting for tables at a busy restaurant, where the host person is the batch scheduler.
+These job requests are placed in a **queue**, where they wait until the nodes they need are available.
+A decent real-world analogy is parties of diners waiting for tables at a busy restaurant, where the host person is the batch scheduler.
 The difference is that in addition to saying "we need a table with 4 seats" (in our case seats are nodes) parties would also need to give a time limit ("we need 2 hours to eat").

-After waiting some time in the queue, a job is allocated the nodes it requested.
-At that point, the user's program is started on these nodes.
+After waiting in the queue, a job is allocated to and started on available nodes.
 Importantly, *jobs are forcefully terminated if they go over their time limit!*  So if the user's program needs 3 hours to run but the job only requested 2 hours, the program will not complete successfully.
-Unless the program has saved some of it state to some disk while it was running, all is lost and the program must be restarted from scratch.
+Unless the program has saved its state to disk while it was running, all is lost and the program must be restarted from scratch.

 ---

 ### Slurm

-A batch scheduler implementations is [Slurm](https://slurm.schedmd.com).
+A well-known batch scheduler is [Slurm](https://slurm.schedmd.com).
 In this pedagogic module, we assume that Slurm is installed on a cluster to which you want to submit jobs.
 We picked Slurm due to its popularity, but the same concepts apply to all batch schedulers.

 **Disclaimer**: This module in no way provides comprehensive Slurm training.
-The intent is to introduce you to batch scheduling in general, merely using Slurm as an example. *And in fact, you will be only exposed to a small and simplified subset of the Slurm functionality.*
+The intent is to introduce you to batch scheduling in general, using Slurm as an example. *And in fact, you will be only exposed to a small and simplified subset of the Slurm functionality.*